Melodifestivalen 2012: Heats

-The four heats will this year be held in Växjö, Gothenburg, Leksand and Malmö.
+The four heats were held in Växjö, Gothenburg, Leksand and Malmö.
 The jury, which chose the sixteen songs of around 3000 submissions, were selected at the end of September 2011.
 SVT's fifteen wild cards and the jury's choice were revealed on 9 November 2011.
 The web wildcard were chosen by viewers on 7 November 2011.
 SVT will announce the first sixteen artists on 21 November and the remaining sixteen artists on 28 November, during two press conferences.
 On the first press conference, the entries and artists for the first and second heat were revealed, however, on the second press conference, the entries and artists for the third and fourth heat will be revealed.
 It is not yet decided when the draw for each heat will be revealed.

 On 21 November 2011, the first 16 artists were presented, which featured the return of several former Melodifestivalen artists: Loreen, The Moniker, the 2011 Melodifestivalen host Marie Serneholt, the 2002 Melodifestivalen winner Afro-Dite, Andreas Lundstedt, Sonja Aldén and Timoteij.
 It was also revealed that the song "Porslin" were replaced by the song "Shout It Out", due to SVT couldn't find the right artist for the song.

 On 28 November 2011, the last 16 artist were presented, which also featured the return of several former Melodifestivalen artists like Mattias Andréasson and Danny Saucedo from the group E.M.D., in 2012 Melodifestivalen they will solo-compete and Charlotte Perrelli, winner of Eurovision Song Contest 1999.
 Other Swedish artists who will return to Melodifestivalen again are Love Generation, Andreas Johnson, Molly Sandén, Lotta Engberg and Christer Sjögren (in a duet) and Hanna Lindblad.
 The rock band Dynazty, which performed the 2010 winning song "This is my life" in the 2011 Melodifestivlen final, will also compete in 2012.
 The song "To the sky" were replaced by the song "Amazing".

 The rules for the heats will be like last year, but with some changes.
 In the first round the artists will sing their songs, and the public will telephone- and SMS vote.
 After the appearances will SVT have a quick review of the songs, subsequently terminated round.
 The five songs which have received most telephone (and SMS) votes will qualify for round 2.

 The second round will only have a quick review of the songs with new telephone and SMS-voting round.
 However, the five songs will keep its votes from the first round.
 When the round has been terminated, the two songs which have received most votes will qualify for the final.
 The two songs placed third and fourth will qualify to the Second chance round in Nyköping.
 The songs placed 5th, 6th, 7th and 8th will be eliminated from the race.